There are several changes now that the parks and resorts are reopen, including new Walt Disney World health and safety protocols.

 Do I need a face covering?

-All guests age 2 and up must wear a face covering.
+Face coverings areas are required for all guests ages 2 and up.
 This also goes for Cast Members.

-- Fit snugly and comfortably around the sides of your face
+- Fit snugly and comfortably against the side of your face

 Can I take off my mask?